kramse/howto-camps/checklist-bornhack.md

 - [ ] Cotton buds
 - [ ] Tooth brush and paste
 - [ ] Towel, always know where it is!
+- [ ] Large container for washing stuff and feet :-D

 ## Clothes
 - [ ] Rain coat Salomon